isc-projects/bind9/doc/notes/notes-9.16.4.rst

 -  With dnssec-policy, when creating a successor key, the goal state of the current active key (the predecessor) was not changed and thus was never is removed from the zone.
 [GL #1846]

--  Fix a data race in resolver.c:formerr() that could lead to assertion failure.
-[GL #1808]